 Teachers and students throughout the school use educational technology in developmentally appropriate ways to deepen and enhance the learning process and to promote the development of responsible digital citizenship and information literacy.
 Educational technology use is authentically embedded within our curriculum in relevant and meaningful ways.
 Our Educational Technology Responsible Use Agreement, signed annually by students and parents, sets out the need for the safe, legal and responsible use of information and educational technology.

 Educational Technology Coaches support teachers throughout the school to meaningfully use educational technology when they plan, teach, assess and reflect on the curriculum.
 Teachers and students have access to a wide range of educational technology resources and online tools operating within a modern, reliable, school-wide wireless network supported and maintained by a responsive technical support team.
-Our community-wide Virtual Learning Environment (VLE) and the ISZL Google Suite are key tools in supporting learning and communication at ISZL.
+Our community-wide Schoology environment and the ISZL Google Suite are key tools in supporting learning and communication at ISZL.
 In the Middle School there is a school-provided Chromebook available for student use at school and at home.

 Outside of the academic calendar, the school offers a variety of optional experiences and camps for our students for additional fees.
-These camps are varied, such as a ski camp during the February holiday, an outdoor activity camp during summer vacation and an English as an Additional Language (EAL) camp prior to the start of the school year.
+These camps are varied, such as a ski camp during the February holiday, and outdoor activity and technology camps during summer vacation.
 These camps are run by ISZL teaching staff or by verified external providers exclusively for our students.
 Parents can consult the Holiday Camps portal on our website (www.iszl.ch) or with the Director of Student Life for further information.

 Students will take part in personal development and community service.
 Service will be mainly group service activities.
 Grade 8 students may elect to complete the Duke of Edinburgh’s International Award Scheme Bronze Award, which includes skills, service and personal challenges.
 Service projects have included sponsored runs, assisting in Primary classes, working with local charities and fundraising for a home and school for street children in Nepal, Nawa Asha Grisha (NAG).

-The Year End Ceremony is a formal occasion for the Middle School near to the end of the academic year.
+The Year End Celebration is a formal occasion for the Middle School near the end of the academic year.
 Grade 8 students are recognised for their achievements in Middle School as they prepare to move on to High School.
-In addition, students are recognised for their significant academic achievement with grade level prizes for respect, motivation and achievement across the curriculum and other contributions to school life.

 As an international school, ISZL recognises the cultural, historical and religious importance of festivals, events, literature, music and the arts of many religious and ethnic groups.

-As this is the case, children of all or no faiths may be asked to sing songs, appreciate art, read literature or participate in events reflecting a religious belief that may not be their own.
+As this is the case, children of all or no faiths may learn songs, appreciate art, read literature or participate in events reflecting a religious belief that may not be their own.
 We hope that in this way, students at ISZL will grow up to recognise the beauty of diversity and appreciate the perceptions and opinions of others with both sensitivity and respect.